sassoftware/iot-kubernetes-monitoring-esp/README.md

 - Navigate to the "customization/monitoring" folder created by the unpacking of the binaries;
 - Replace/update the content of the **user-values-prom-operator.yaml** file based on whether you need host or path-based ingresses for the monitoring components.
 The latter are normally used for cloud deployments;
 - Review the content of the **user.env** file and customize it as needed.
 For a description of the options, please refer to the [Viya 4 Monitoring for Kubernetes](https://github.com/sassoftware/viya4-monitoring-kubernetes) page;
+- The current version of the monitoring stack include the option to choose **LDAP** or **OAUTH** as the preferred authentication method (see **GRAFANA_AUTHENTICATION** option in **user.env**):
+- 	With **LDAP**, review and customize the content of the files found in the "customizations/grafana/authentication/LDAP/configmaps" and "customizations/grafana/authentication/LDAP/patches" folders;
+- 	With **OAUTH**, no work is needed as the configuration files are created automatically.
+- The new **ESP_GRAFANA_PLUGIN_VERSION** option in **user.env** allows for the SAS/ESP Grafana plugin to be automatically deployed during the installation.
+The plugin works only with OAUTH authentication.
+The option is ignored for all ony other authentication method.
+For more information about the SAS ESP Grafana plugin, please refer to the [SAS ESP Grafana plugin](https://github.com/sassoftware/grafana-esp-plugin) page;
 - Set the USER_DIR= environment variable to the full path of the **customization** folder and export it as shown in the following example:
 ```
   export USER_DIR=/root/Monitoring/customizations